mammasmias/ARTn-Plugin/README.md

 ## TODO

 - nsteppos in ARTn doesn't have the same meaning for QE and LAMMPS in FIRE algo
-- Work on verbose debug mode
+- Work on verbose debug mode :ok:
 - Work on the parallelization: The convergence change a bit with the number of proc.
 Maybe the convertion at each step create some numerical noise.
-- Do pARTn output as ARTn output
+- Do pARTn output as ARTn output:ok:
-- Adapt the Units output with the Engine input
+- Adapt the Units output with the Engine input :ok:
 - Verify the parameter NAME
 - Add the output filename custom